 - Are you concerned about your own abusive behaviour and need support?
 Call Respect on 0808 802 4040.
 Calls to this number are free and do not appear on itemised bills.

 How to report abuse taking place in a Futures home

 Please contact our Customer Services team on 0300 456 2531 during office hours or send an email to firstname.lastname@example.org.
 Just leave your details and how and when you'd like to be contacted and a neighbourhood officer will call you back within one working day.

 Please remember to ring 999 as soon as possible if you or someone close to you is in danger.

 Our pledge to Make a Stand

 We have pledged to tackle domestic abuse in partnership with the Chartered Institute of Housing, Women's Aid and Daha.
-As a housing association, we house and employ thousands of people which means that we need to make a stand and support our people.
+As a housing association, we house and employ thousands of people which means that we need to make a stand and support our customer and our own people.